-Sacramento area costs were pulled from RS Means; the higher costs found in Sacramento allow analysis to be more conservative, while the high number of industrial facilities in Sacramento provides a more accurate assessment.
+Sacramento area costs were pulled from RS Means; the higher costs found in Sacramento relative other areas in California's central valley allow analysis to be more conservative, while the high number of industrial facilities in Sacramento provides a more accurate assessment.
 Higher cost areas such as San Francisco have few industrial facilities and therefore not good representative city.
 The average contractor costs and costs obtained from RS Means were used to conduct the financial evaluation.
 The Statewide CASE Team included total costs including overhead and profit (O&P).